simongt/react-portfolio/BACKLOG.md

 * Resolve console errors on `<Pieces>`.
 * Improve the nav bar: hover styling ✓
 * Lazy load the project GIFs, then recreate GIFs for more uniformity (dimensions and quality)
-* Improve responsiveness for more mobile devices, especially Android based
+* Improve responsiveness for more mobile devices, especially Android based ✓
-* Improve overall navbar responsiveness
+* Improve overall navbar responsiveness ✓
 * Make navbar sticky
+* Improve responsiveness of `<Human/>`, make the photo disappear for smaller screens